tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners/variables.rst

 - Users like ``jdoe@`` can still make sense of their greeting and understand they are themselves to blame.

-This logic may still be overridden by an addressbook plug-in to produce a reliable first name.
+This logic may still be overridden by an address book plug-in to produce a reliable first name.
 Speak to your :ref:`application developer <roles:application developers>`.